DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04A-linear-transforms.md

 $\Rightarrow{} \boxed{x=1}$
 </div>

-(b) Copy and complete the code below, in a new script in Matlab, by adding in the complete transformation matrix.
+(b) **(Optional)** Copy and complete the code below, in a new script in Matlab, by adding in the complete transformation matrix.
 Run the script to visualize the transformation.
 <div>

 ```matlab:Code